mstksg/inCode/copy/entries/typed-sm-lc-1.md

 solve variable binders.

 `ELambda` would therefore take a `Expr` with a free variable and turn it into an `Expr` of a function type.
-We also carry an `SSymbol` witness for the name so that we witness the name of that variable.
+We also keep a `KnownSymbol` constraint for the name so that we can recover the name when we render the expression.

 ```haskell
 !!!typed-sm-lc/ExprStage4.hs "ELambda ::"